CAAPIM/gateway-developer-plugin/README.md

 The plugin adds the following tasks:

 ### build-bundle
 This build a Gateway configuration bundle from the source located in `src/main/Gateway`.
 This bundle can be used as a bootstrap bundle for a container Gateway.
-The built bundle is available here: `build/gateway/<project-name>.bundle`
+The built bundle is available in: `build/gateway/bundle`

 ## Currently Supported Entities
 This plugin currently supports these entities: